The Federally-facilitated Marketplace is administered by the federal government, under the Department of Health and Human Services (HHS).

 Visit our Provider Resources Section for more specific instructions to assist you in contacting health plans.
 Learn More: Health Reform & My Practice

 Qualified Health Plans Participating In the Exchange:

 Below is a list of the Qualified Health Plans that have publically announced that they will offer plans in the Federally-facilitated Marketplace.

-Georgia has established Blue Cross Blue Shield of GA as the “benchmark” plan.
+New Jersey has established Horizon Blue Cross Blue Shield as the “benchmark” plan.